tstokrk/bme-data-exp/README.md

 jupyter notebook data_exp_numpy.ipynb
 ```

-5. (optional) Commit and push all the changes to your own github repo
+5. (Optional step) Commit and push all the changes to your own github repo

 ```
 git commit -m "My update.."